whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 From Caroline Powell:
 Mike is known for his positive attitude and ability to write super clean super efficient code.
 There are almost always 10-20 sets of code that you could write to get the same job done.
 Mike is notorious for finding the absolute best code solution out of those 20 possibilities.
 He pays a lot of attention to detail and his appetite for exploration and performance benchmarking will no doubt lead to high-performance sites as he continues his development career.
 He is also a great communicator and works hard to keep up team morale.
 The last night of the project we ran into an issue and had to stay up late working to resolve it.
 We were all fading but Mike kept our team spirit high and that really helped us to push through in the end.

+From Molly Brown:

+Mike, I am equally grateful for both the positive attitude and energy your contributed to our team as well as your carefully thought-out code.
+In particular I was really impressed by your work to keep up team morale as we worked late the night before the project was due and your ability to pitch in and help any of us work through code issues, despite the fact that were were all working on very different aspects of the project - it speaks highly of your skills with the concepts we have learned thus far.
+That being said, in future projects I would suggest that you remain mindful of the fact that your fluency with the material and desire to write the best code possible can sometimes conflict with the needs of your other team members to work through issues at their own speed.
+However, you also demonstrated that you are open and responsive to constructive feedback and make immediate changes as needed, which I have the utmost respect for.
+Thank you again for all you contributed and helping make our project and team finish strong.

+From Ethan Bennett:

+Schutte: Your optimistic attitude definitely gave me a positive outlook during the long hours, and it seems like that’s true for the group as a whole, too.
+You’re committed to writing high-quality code, and you're totally undeterred in that commitment by any bugs or rabbit holes.
+I think both of us dug into our areas of the app to an extent that made it tough to split tasks, so that’s probably something to think about in the future.
+I don’t think it was really a problem in this context, though.

 #### [Scoopful (Little Shop)](scoopful.herokuapp.com)

 If the project was graded, add your evaluation scores and notes.
 If the project was not graded, add a reflection.